helxplatform/helx-ldap/ldap-sync/hooks/ordrd-group-x/prompt5.md

 ##### Case 1

 If any uids can not be found in the map, then set content as described in case 1 output below.
+Extract the pid from the result of the query to populate the map and synthesize the dervied list.

 ##### Case 2